yusufozturk/panther/docs/gitbook/quick-start.md

 ## Security

-Your data is always under your control, encrypted in transit and at rest.
-All infrastructure is least-privilege, modeled and deployed with AWS CloudFormation.
+Your data is always under your control and encrypted both in transit and at rest.
+All created AWS infrastructure is least-privilege and deployed with AWS CloudFormation.

+### Privacy

+If you opt in to error reporting, the following information will be sent to the Panther team when there is a web application exception or crash:

+- The version of your Browser, OS & Panther installation
+  > This helps us understand how to replicate the issue.
+- The type of error, its related stack trace and the URL of the page in which it occurred.
+  > This helps us identify the code associated with the issue and gaining insight on the preceding function calls. **All sensitive parameters or variables are excluded**.

+The Panther team greatly benefits from understanding runtime issues that occur in installations and can enable us to resolve them quickly.
+You can always change your error reporting preferences through the **General Settings** page.

 ## Deployment Options